Envelope Budgeting Method Explained (With Modern Variations)

 The method survives because the core idea is sound.
 The implementation has just gotten more flexible.

-You decide in advance how much you'll spend in each category for the month.
-You allocate that amount to that category — in cash, in a sub-account, or in an app.
-You spend only from that allocation.
-When it's empty, you're done in that category until next month.
+You decide in advance how much you'll spend in each category, allocate that amount, spend only from that allocation, and you're done in that category until next month when it's empty.

 That's it.
 The whole method.